kubevela/kubevela.github.io/versioned_docs/version-v1.1/quick-start-appfile.md

       - ✅ ingress: Visiting URL: testsvc.example.com, IP: <your IP address>
 ```

-**In [kind cluster setup](./install#kind)**, you can visit the service via localhost.
+**In kind cluster setup, you can visit the service via localhost.
 In other setups, replace localhost with ingress address accordingly.

 ```
 curl -H "Host:testsvc.example.com" http://localhost/